WebOfTrust/signify-browser-extension/GETTING_STARTED_VENDOR.md

-## UI Developer | Vendor JSON Guide
+## Vendor customization guide

-As a vendor the first thing required is to host a json with following structure and provide the link to the customers.
+As a vendor the first thing required is to host a URL that returns JSON with the following structure and provide the link to the customers.

-In this example we have a json hosted at following link:
+In this example we have a JSON hosted at following link:

 Hosted JSON Link: https://www.npoint.io/docs/d59bd3ab0b31de863a20